Sharon Azrieli: Philanthropy

-Azrieli sits on the boards of directors for the National Arts Centre (NAC), McCord Museum, Canadian Vocal Arts Institute (CVAI), as well as for the Azrieli Foundation.
+Forbes currently estimates Azrieli’s wealth to be approximately $1.2 billion USD.
+She sits on the boards of directors for the National Arts Centre (NAC), McCord Museum, Canadian Vocal Arts Institute (CVAI), as well as for the Azrieli Foundation.
+The Azrieli Foundation was established in 1989 and contributes to causes such as scientific and medical research, higher education, Holocaust education, youth empowerment, music and the arts, architecture, and quality-of-life initiatives for people with developmental disabilities in Canada and Israel.
 Additionally she serves as President Emeritus for the Orchestre Classique de Montréal (OCM).